TAE40110 Certificate IV in Training and Assessment

 TAEDES402A Use training packages and accredited courses to meet client needs

 This unit describes the performance outcomes, skills and knowledge required to use training packages and accredited courses as tools to support industry, organisation and individual competency development needs.

-This unit describes the performance outcomes, skills and knowledge required to prepare, deliver and review a presentation to a target audience.
+This unit covers the performance outcomes, skills and knowledge required to prepare, deliver and review a presentation to a target audience.

 TAEASS502B Design and develop assessment tools